kevinburke/telapi-python/docs/api/rest/resources.rst

    .. attribute:: api_version

-      The version of the Twilio API used to process the SMS message.
+      The version of the Telapi API used to process the SMS message.

    .. attribute:: uri

-      The URI for this resource, relative to https://api.twilio.com
+      The URI for this resource, relative to https://api.telapi.com

 Transcriptions
 >>>>>>>>>>>>>>>

-.. autoclass:: twilio.rest.resources.Transcriptions
+.. autoclass:: telapi.rest.resources.Transcriptions
    :members:
    :exclude-members: instance

-.. autoclass:: twilio.rest.resources.Transcription
+.. autoclass:: telapi.rest.resources.Transcription
    :members:

    .. attribute:: sid